hintjens/zmq-rainbow/README.md

 ## Store
+The Store will bind a Dealer socket to all available ip addresses (use `*`) on port `30000` and listen to incoming messages.

-The Store accepts incoming messages on port `30000` and publishes messages on port `30001`.
+The Store will bind a Publisher socket on all available ip addresses (use `*`) on port `30001`.
+This will publish messages received on the Dealer socket.

 ## Subscriber